Introducing Asana’s Fall 2024 Release. Discover what's new.Explore now

 A 30-60-90 day plan isn’t a document you’ll hand over to your new hire and then simply send them on their way to complete their duties.
 This document should be a reference for your new hire while they collaborate with you and other team members to accomplish tasks.

-When writing your plan, assign the new hire a mentor to give your new hire any advice or guidance they might need.
+When writing your plan, assign the new hire a mentor to give them any advice or guidance they might need.
 This person will be their go-to guide during the first few weeks for any questions.
-A good mentor can help orient your new hire so they don’t feel so overwhelmed by their new work environment.
+A good mentor can help orient your new hire so they don’t feel overwhelmed by their new work environment.

 Make sure to set your new hire up with a mentor who isn’t their manager.
 That way, they have someone they can turn to with questions about team synergy and team norms.
 As their manager, you can focus on providing bigger picture guidance about long-term goals and team collaboration best practices.